dannysu/hakyll-blog/pages/past-personal-projects.markdown

 **Home Screen Customizer for Windows Mobile**

 - Published on Microsoft Windows Marketplace for Mobile and allows users to add, remove, rearrange home screen items.
-This hobby project had over 150,000 downloads and was later bundled by Microsoft to ship on all Huawei C8300 devices in China.
+The app had over 150,000 downloads and was later bundled by Microsoft to ship on all Huawei C8300 devices in China.
   [[details](/home-screen-customizer-for-windows-mobile/)]

 &nbsp;